-3.2.3.4.2 Authentication of Secondary Machine Operators
+3.2.3.4.1 Authentication of Primary Machine Operator

-Secondary Machine Operators are allowable for the purpose of managing a Device to which a Device Certificate has been Issued, and to act as back up to the Primary Machine Operator to manage certificate Suspension and/or Revocation of the Device Certificate, when needed.
+3.2.3.4.2 Authentication of Secondary Machine Operators Device to which a Device Certificate has been Issued, and to act as back up to the Primary Machine Operator to manage certificate Suspension and/or Revocation of the Device Certificate, when needed.

 During the Device Registration process, the Primary Machine Operator will designate the Secondary Machine Operator(s) by providing names and contact information for the designees in the Secondary Machine Operators List, which is a part of the Subscribing Organization Authorization Agreement, The Secondary Machine Operators List will be archived as a part of the Device Certificate account record, until and unless the list is updated by the Primary Machine Operator.
-A Primary Machine Operator may add or remove Secondary Machine Operators by submitting a new Secondary Machine Operator's confirmed email address, which is provided in the Subscribing Organization Authorization Agreement.
+A Primary Machine Operator may add or remove Secondary Machine Operators by submitting a new Secondary Machine Operators List via an email sent from the Primary Machine Operator's confirmed email address, which is provided in the Subscribing Organization Authorization Agreement.
 The CA will upload the new Secondary Machine Operators List into the Device Certificate account record to be referenced if an email or phone request for certificate Suspension and/or Revocation is initiated by a Secondary Machine Operator.